 Hopefully he should receive the parcel before Christmas!
 Over to you Mr Postman!

 - How to Revamp Your Failing Twitter Account (viviennekneale.com)

 - A Beginner’s Social Media Guide for Small Businesses (socialmediaexaminer.com)

 Are you a small business owner?
 Were these Twitter tips for small business success helpful to you?
 If so, please tweet this article! 🙂

 Vivienne K Neale Digital is a digital marketing agency in Hertfordshire, UK.
 We aim to help SMEs overcome marketing hurdles and create compelling digital content that drives results.
-If you need a leg-up with your content marketing or social media, get in touch via our contact page for a free Skype consultation.Tags: small business, Twitter
+If you need a leg-up with your content marketing or social media, get in touch via our contact page for a free Skype consultation.Tags: small business, social media, Tips for small business, Twitter